Brite Advisors Pty Ltd

 Having considered all feedback provided to date, the Receivers’ view in relation to Surrender Rebates and interest has not changed and is as follows:

 The Receivers remain of the view that the appropriate way to deal with the Surrender Rebates is for Surrender Rebates to be set-off against the positive value of the Beneficiaries' investments in calculating their entitlements.
-The Receivers reasoning for this will be outlined in detail in the Receivers’ Supplementary Explanatory Memorandum.
-The primary reasons why the Receivers remain of this view is due to both (i) the legal position supporting the ability of for the Surrender Rebates to be set-off, and (ii) the impact of the alternative, which would be for the burden of circa USD $16.7m of Surrender Rebates owing to Brite Advisors being borne by the entire Beneficiary population in proportion.
+The primary reasons why the Receivers remain of this view is due to both (i) the legal position supporting the ability for the Surrender Rebates to be set-off, and (ii) the impact of the alternative, which would be for the burden of circa USD $16.7m of Surrender Rebates owing to Brite Advisors being borne by the entire Beneficiary population in proportion.

 How will I receive my distribution?

-The distribution will not be made all at once.
-Rather, it is proposed that an amount (yet to be determined) will be retained to cover potential liabilities and ongoing costs for matters that have not been resolved at the time of the first distribution.
+The Receivers proposed that the distribution would not be made all at once.
+Rather, it was proposed that an amount (which was not determined at the time the Explanatory Memorandum was issued) would be retained to cover potential liabilities and ongoing costs for matters that had not been resolved at the time of the first distribution.

-Those Beneficiaries receiving notes transferred from the Moventum Platform will receive these instruments in specie (or cash if the notes have reached maturity).
-Otherwise, all other Beneficiaries' distribution will be made to their Corporate Trustee (where they have one) in the currency in which their account with Brite Advisors was denominated.
+Those Beneficiaries receiving notes transferred from the Moventum Platform would receive these instruments in specie (or cash if the notes have reached maturity).
+Otherwise, all other Beneficiaries' distribution would be made to their Corporate Trustee (where they have one) in the currency in which their account with Brite Advisors was denominated.

 Are there any alternatives to the Receivers Proposal?